demurphy16/hash-tables/README.md

 ---

-A hash table is used to store **key-value** pairs.
+A hash table is a data structure that stores **key-value** pairs.
 Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values!
+To store a piece of data in a hash table, a key is mapped to a number in a range of 0 through the hash table size, using a *hash function*.
 Because of their speed and time complexity, **hash tables** are very common.

 In order to look up values by key, we need a way to convert keys into valid array indices.
 A function that performs this task is called a **hash function**.